 Take your dogs out for a fun day in the wine country

-We have some great wineries in Rincon Valley.
+wineries in Rincon Valley.
 A number of them advertise that they are "dog-friendly".
-Gwen and I took the dogs out to test just how "dog-friendly" they were.
-Here's what we found.
+I took the dogs out to test just how "dog-friendly" they were.
+Here's what I found.

 Great red and white wines.
 We were told the dogs were welcome, but we were asked to sit outside in the garden with them.
 The staff was courteous and gave them some attention.
 There were bowls of water around for them to drink from.
 The staff came outside to serve us wine and a cheese pairing.
 There were a few other dogs present.